xiaochensun90/website/content/home/workinprogress.md

 "When Storms Strike: Air Pollution and Health Effects of Electricity Sector Disruptions", joint with Michael Cobar and Felipe Gómez Trejos

-"Can Placed-Based Incentives Accelerate the Energy Transition?
-Evidence from the IRA's Energy Community Tax Credits", joint with Gaurav Doshi and Jancy Ling Liu

 “Impact of a Cap-and-Trade Program on Local Air Pollution: Evidence from the Acid Rain Program”, joint with Karen Clay and Edson Severnini